Parenthetical referencing

-Parenthetical referencing, is a citation system in which in-text citations are made using parentheses.
+Parenthetical referencing is a citation system in which in-text citations are made using parentheses.
 They are usually accompanied by a full, alphabetized list of citations in an end section, usually titled "references", "reference list", "works cited", or "end-text citations".
-Parenthetical referencing can be used in lieu of footnote citations (the Vancouver system).
+Parenthetical referencing can be used in lieu of footnote citations or the numbered Vancouver system.

 Parenthetical referencing normally uses one of these two citation styles: